 Theorem 8.7.
-The skus that have strongest claim to the fast-pick area are those offering the greatest labor efficiency.
+The SKUs that have strongest claim to the fast-pick area are those offering the greatest bang-for-buck.

-The problem of deciding exactly which skus belong in the fast-pick area is now solvable.
-Instead of searching over all $O(2^n)$ subsets of the n skus, we need consider only the O(n) ways of partitioning the ranked list of n skus into two pieces, those that go in the fast-pick area and those that do not.
+The problem of deciding exactly which SKUs belong in the fast-pick area is now solvable.
+Instead of searching over all $O(2^n)$ subsets of the n SKUs, we need consider only the O(n) ways of partitioning the ranked list of n SKUs into two pieces, those that go in the fast-pick area and those that do not.
 The difference in effort is enormous for a typical warehouse, for which n may be on the order of 10^4 or 10^5 .